jiangsy/worklist_intersection_union/README.md

     * `src/proof/uni_rec/` Proofs of system II;
     * `src/proof/uni_monoiu/` Proofs of system III;

   * `src/implementation/`: A Haskell implementation of our type inference algorithm capable of running the examples provided in the paper.
-We implement system I, II, III in a single implementation, with a flag to enable each extension.
+We implement system I, II, III in a single implementation, with a flag to enable extensions.
 The implementation will print the algorithmic derivation rules employed during the inference process;
 * `docker_image_amd64.zip` docker images for the amd64 platform that pre-install all the dependencies to check the proof and test the implementation;
 * `docker_image_arm64.zip` docker images for the arm64 platform that pre-install all the dependencies to check the proof and test the implementation;
 * `paper.zip` submission version of the paper and the appendix;